judewerth/utah_organoids/docs/PROCEDURE.md

 ## Accessing the Utah Organoids DataJoint Pipeline

-1. Request access and account at [DataJoint Works account](https://accounts.datajoint.com/).
+1. Request access to a **DataJoint Works** account:
-     1. Contact DataJoint team for access & account creation.
+     1. Contact a member of the DataJoint SciOps team (milagros@datajoint.com) to request a new account.
-     2. Once approved, you will receive **DataJoint credentials (username and password)** to access the DataJoint Works account, the Organoids SciViz website, and to connect to the database locally.
+     2. Once approved, you will receive your **DataJoint credentials (username and password)** granting access to the DataJoint Works account, the Organoids SciViz website, and local database connections.

 ## Standard Operating Procedure for the Organoids Generation Pipeline